THE

 Don’t you pick and refuse me, ‘Cause the things people refuse

+Are the things they should choose.
 Do you hear me?
 Hear what I say!

 Bob Marley – Corner Stone